The World's Most Dangerous Game: Pokémon's Strange History with Moral Panics

 Pokémon came on the scene in the middle of a spate of panics involving violent crime and youth delinquency, but a few years before the focus on mass shooters or terrorism.

-“Satanists” became a boogeyman that could be blamed for all sorts of anxieties related to “family values,” crime, safety, class, and a whole network of other social and economic problems.
-Strangely enough, Pokémon soaked up some of the remnants of the Satanic panic too: in 2000, the Vatican released a statement vindicating the game, after rumours had begun to circulate that it had been deliberately designed to promote Satanism.
-Some of these rumours persist.
-But by and large the panic dissipated by the mid ’90s or was sublimated into other forms.
+“Satanists”became a boogeyman that could be blamed for all sorts of anxieties related to”family values,” crime, safety, class, and a whole network of other social and economic problems.
+Strangely enough, Pokémon soaked up some of the remnants of the Satanic panic too: in 2000, the Vatican released a statement vindicating the game, after rumors had begun to circulate that it had been deliberately designed to promote Satanism.
+Some of these rumors persist.
+But by and large the panic dissipated by the mid 90s or was sublimated into other forms.

-During the mid ’90s—and well into the early 21st century—another devil was conjured from a grain of truth, again centred around the innocence of youth: violent media, and especially video games.
+During the mid-90s—and well into the early 21st century—another devil was conjured from a grain of truth, again centered around the innocence of youth: violent media, and especially video games.
 The nature of Jack Thompson’s 1997 lawsuit—explained in this nifty infographic timeline—was that blame for youth crime and delinquency could be placed squarely on video games, and he wasn’t alone in that opinion, particularly after the Columbine massacre.
-But shooters and fighting games weren’t the only scapegoats: International think tank The Schiller Group called described Pokémon as “the killing game designed for toddlers beginning at two and three years old,” and even the Associated Press got itself into the mix with a story titled “Pokémon Stirs Up Crime”.
+But shooters and fighting games weren’t the only scapegoats: International think tank The Schiller Group called described Pokèmon as “the killing game designed for toddlers beginning at 2 and 3 years old,” and even the Associated Press got itself into the mix with a story titled “Pokèmon Stirs Up Crime.”
 Where the blame could not already be placed on neglected or despised populations, transgressive media became the target.
 Something had to be turning good (wealthy, white) kids bad.

 While no study has ever conclusively established a strong causal relationship between fantasy violence and actual violent crime, one could understand why unprecedented “realistic” depictions of gore elicited a panicked response from parents groups, academics, lawyers, politicians, and news media.
 We saw how Pokémon got caught up in the web of bigger anxieties, from Satanism and child abuse to gambling to violent youth crime, but I think the new uproar over Pokémon Go provides an even fuller explanation for why this keeps happening.